Facebook

 Relevant Signatories will report on their specific activities and initiatives related to Measures 31.1 and 31.2, including the full results and methodology applied in testing solutions to that end.

-Regarding rating AI-generated content.
-Fact-checkers may rate AI-generated media under our fact-checking program policies.
-They often rely on AI experts, visual techniques, and meta data analysis to aid in the detection of this content.
+In terms of AI-generated content, fact-checkers may rate AI-generated media under our fact-checking program policies.
+They often rely on AI experts and visual techniques to aid in the detection of this content.

 SLI 31.1.1